Register a birth

 What will happen at the appointment?

 You will be seen in a private room and, in most cases, the registration process should take no more than half an hour.

-Please note: This does not include details of the parents and may not always be accepted by passport offices or other organisations.
 You can buy a full birth certificate at the time of registration for £4 - please bring the correct money with you, or order a birth certificate onlineOpens new window at a later date (cost - £10 plus £2.00 signed for postage).

 The baby does not need to be taken to the registration appointment to show that the birth has taken place.
 The local health authority or the hospital where the birth occurred will notify the registrar of the birth.

 If you want to change any details on a birth certificate, see Correct a birth registration